Charles Nelson (businessman): Career

-The beginnings of a distillery
+Nelson switched from grocery to distilling.
 Under the company name Chas.
-Nelson & Co., Nelson sought to expand the production of his whiskey – He had begun distilling his product through a contract distiller in the Nashville area before purchasing the Green Brier Distillery in Greenbrier, Tennessee, a small town in the surrounding Robertson County area, in 1867.
+Nelson & Co., Nelson sought to expand the production of his whiskey.
+He began distilling his product through a contract distiller in the Nashville area.
+He purchased the Greenbrier Distillery in Robertson County, Tennessee.
+At the time of his death, he employed 200 men at the distillery.

-The distillery, which was commonly known as “Old Number Five” due to the fact that it was registered distillery number five and was located in the fifth tax district, quickly saw its production increase under Nelson’s leadership, eventually becoming the largest producer of Tennessee whiskey in the county.
-Nelson’s Green Brier Distillery’s increased production capacity was due, at least in part, to the H.H.
+The distillery, which was commonly known as “Old Number Five” due to the fact that it was registered distillery number five and was located in the fifth tax district, quickly saw its production increase under Nelson's leadership, eventually becoming the largest producer of Tennessee whiskey in the county.
+Nelson's Green Brier Distillery's increased production capacity was due, at least in part, to the H.H.
 Kirk patent for improved distillation that Charles Nelson bought in 1868.
 Although Nelson did not own the distillery outright until 1867, his whiskey was trademarked in 1860, making it one of the oldest trademarked liquors in the United States.
 The popularity of the brand, “Nelson’s Green Brier Tennessee Whiskey” was growing at such a rapid rate, that by 1885, the distillery was producing 380,000 gallons of whiskey per year, making it the largest producer in Robertson County.
-In comparison, the annual production capacity of Jack Daniel’s distillery in Lynchburg, Tennessee was 23,000 gallons.
+In comparison, the annual production capacity of Jack Daniel's distillery in Lynchburg, Tennessee was 23,000 gallons.
 Charles Nelson was also on the forefront of marketing and advertising at the time, giving away sets of calendars with pictures of beautiful women, originally painted by artists such as Henri Rondel, G.T.
 Collins, and Angelo Asti (known as one of the fathers of pin-up art), to promote his brand.

-Other business ventures

 Nelson was also highly involved in ventures outside of distilling whiskey, such as music, banking and rail..
-In fact, Nelson’s Green Brier Distillery was the primary reason that the small town of Greenbrier had a rail station built in order to transport ingredients and products to and from the distillery.
+In fact, Nelson's Green Brier Distillery was the primary reason that the small town of Greenbrier had a rail station built in order to transport ingredients and products to and from the distillery.
 He was also one of the founders of both the Nashville Trust Company and the Nashville Musical Union, and the first president of each of those organizations.
+Nelson was president of the Nashville Trust Company.